-Your doctor will advise you how much alcohol is safe for you to drink.
-In general it is recommended that you drink no more than 1 to 2 alcoholic beverages a day (a single drink is classed as one glass of beer or wine, or one mixed drink with only one measure of alcohol).
+Your doctor or heart failure nurse will advise you on how much alcohol is safe for you to drink.
+In general it’s recommended that you drink no more than 1 to 2 alcoholic beverages a day (a single drink is classed as one glass of beer or wine, or one mixed drink with only one measure of alcohol).
 If you have serious symptoms, you may be advised to avoid alcohol altogether.

 Don't forget, alcoholic drinks should be counted as part of your fluid allowance for the day.